Skip to content

 3. Set the time window (e.g., on or after 2 days ago)

-4. Create an automated campaign targeting this segment
+4. Create a one-off or automated campaign targeting this segment

 Using Custom Fields